-Average annualized percentage increase in the average combined premium (liability, collision, and comprehensive) compared to the country as a whole over equivalent periods (2007-2021).
+Average annualized percentage increase in the cost of auto insurance in states that raised minimum insurance levels, compared to the country as a whole over equivalent periods (2007-2021).

-$Source: data\ derived\ from\ the\ National\ Association\ of\ Insurance\ Commissioners\ (NAIC).$
+Source: data derived from the National Association of Insurance Commissioners (NAIC).